kacpertopol/cv/start/022_Positions/content.md

 * **2020-**
-  * [current position] adiunkt (polish name, english equivalent: assistant professor) at the Institute of Physics, Jagiellonian University, Kraków, Poland
+  * [current position] adiunkt (english equivalent: assistant professor) at the Institute of Physics, Jagiellonian University, Kraków, Poland
 * **2017-2020**
-  * [3 years] asystent naukowy (polish name, english equivalent: research assistant) at the Institute of Physics, Jagiellonian University, Kraków, Poland
+  * [3 years] asystent naukowy (english equivalent: research assistant) at the Institute of Physics, Jagiellonian University, Kraków, Poland
 * **2014-2017**
   * [2015, $\approx$ 0.5 year] post-doc at Texas A&M University Commerce
   * various grants (more information in **Grants** section)